Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 # GHC-Scholarships

-Creating a comprehensive list of student scholarships for the Grace Hopper Conference in 2015
+Comprehensive list of student scholarships for the Grace Hopper Conference in 2015.

+To add to this, send a pull request or email freialisa@gmail.com

 | Deadline | Scholarship |
 |----------|-------------|